wazum/sluggi/README.md

 - [#97962](https://forge.typo3.org/issues/97962) – TYPO3 core always replaces underscores with the fallback character during slug generation. _sluggi_ adds a `preserve_underscore` setting for RFC 3986 compliant URLs.
 - [#94003](https://forge.typo3.org/issues/94003) – When copying a page subtree, TYPO3 core changes the copied parent's slug immediately (e.g. appending `-1`) but fails to update child pages' slug prefixes accordingly. _sluggi_ recalculates all slugs in the copied tree with correct parent prefixes.
 - In TYPO3 13.4, `TemporaryPermissionMutationService` grants `tables_modify` for `sys_redirect` but does not grant page-level access.
 Editors without the site root page in their webmounts cannot create redirect records. _sluggi_ bypasses page-level access checks for redirect creation DataHandler operations.

+## Upgrading

+### 14.2.0

+**`exclude_doktypes` default changed from empty to `199,254`** ([#135](https://github.com/wazum/sluggi/issues/135))

+Previous versions shipped with an empty `exclude_doktypes` default, which caused sluggi's copy/move handlers to include Spacer and Sysfolder names in generated slug paths — contrary to TYPO3 core's built-in behavior in `SlugHelper::resolveParentPageRecord()`.
+The default is now `199,254` (Spacer, Sysfolder) to match core.

+Sluggi now also overrides core's `resolveParentPageRecord()` so that _all_ slug generation paths (AJAX suggestions, new pages, copy, move, sync) consistently respect the `exclude_doktypes` setting.
+Without this override, TYPO3 core hardcodes the exclusion of Spacer and Sysfolder regardless of configuration.

+**Upgrade wizard:** Run **Admin Tools > Upgrade > Upgrade Wizard** after updating.
+The wizard _"Set default excluded page types for sluggi"_ sets `exclude_doktypes` to `199,254` for existing installations where it was empty.

+**[b13/masi](https://github.com/b13/masi) users:** If you use masi to include sysfolders in URL paths, remove `254` from `exclude_doktypes` after the upgrade.
+Masi uses a TCA `postModifier` (not an XCLASS), so both extensions work together without conflicts — masi overrides the generated slug after sluggi's `SlugHelper`, and both will consistently include the sysfolder when `254` is not in the exclusion list.

 ## Support and Feature Requests